Chehakarora/Smart-Safety-System-for-Two-Wheelers/README.md

  ## Project Highlights
 -Presented at IEI Conference

--Presented during National Science Day ans secured 3rd Position
+-Presented during National Science Day and secured 3rd Position

 For detailed implementation, hardware setup, circuit diagrams, and code explanations, refer to the project report included in this repository.